wondervictor/wondervictor/README.md

 ### Hi there 👋

-I'm Tianheng Cheng, pursuing my Ph.D. now and working on Computer Vision and Machine Intelligence.
+I'm Tianheng Cheng, pursuing (already finished) my Ph.D. at Huazhong University of Science and Technology.

 My research goal is to enable machines/robots to **see** and **understand** the world.